EGR314Team308/Team308.github.io/Design Ideation.md

 34. Shade control and rain cover
 35. Wind protection, lower solar panel for example
 36. Wind turbine direction
--Shade for accurate temperature recording
--Open windows/vents
--Car that tracks temperature and humidity
--Mobile weather station that is powered by solar panels -Device that tracks wind direction
--Product that holds storage and data of temperature -Greenhouse that tracks temperature and moisture
--Fan controllers that counterbalance the wind speed -Collects water when it rains and tracks temperature -Tell the difference between rain and snowfall
--The device can be used for teaching about temperature and wind speed -Track wind speed with wind chill temperature
--Used for predicting weather conditions
--Used for control of smart home
--Used for agriculture to track humidity
--Used for livestock enclosures to modify environment for animals -Used for hydroponic grow systems
--Used to regulate conditions for aquaculture
--Used for military applications like wind speed
--Used to track weather conditions remotely for biology/environment study -Used for backpacking conditions
--Used for solar power installation
--Used for a wind farm
--Used on a ship for tracking water temperature
--Used on Mars or in space track temperature and air pressure -Used to predict waves
--Used to track hurricanes offshore
--Used to track conditions within thunderstorms
--Used to track conditions of a tornado
--Used to control humidity in a warehouse
--Used to determine what crops to grow in remote areas -Used to collect data on climate change
--Used to determine/track conditions in a cave
--Used to determine/track conditions in a mine
--Used on top of a skyscraper
--Used on an RV for wind speed
--Used at an airport for atmospheric pressure measurements -Used at a rocket launch site
--Used for passive heating cooling of homes/buildings -Alerting users of weather changes
--Track moon phases
--Track Seismic activity
--Algorithm to predict future weather conditions based on data -Track sea level
--Track tidal movement
--Takes cores for climate proxies
--Track soil nitrogen, phosphorus, potassium, etc.
--Track soil ph
--Tracks noise pollution
--Tracks atmospheric pressure
--Adjust UV light for crops
--Detects particulate concentrations
--Mobile cart that tracks air quality
--Drone that gives water to plants when needed
--Device that tracks wind speed and moves with it -Tells when it is the most sunniest in a day
--Device used to teach kids about the weather
--Used to track weather in the rainforest
--Used to track weather in the Arctic/Antarctic -Weather station on the moon
--Used to track weather in the desert -Temperature/atmospheric regulation to optimize solar power generation/battery charging -Temperature/atmospheric regulation to optimize data center/computer energy efficiency -Temperature/atmospheric regulation to optimize manufacturing processes

-2. Sort, Rank, and Group Design Concepts

-Categories:

-Locations
-Sensors inside and outside with fans and misters  ⭐⭐⭐ Track sunlight over time⭐⭐
-Weather station on the moon ⭐⭐⭐
-Used to track weather in the rainforest⭐⭐
-Used to track weather in the Arctic/Antarctic⭐⭐
-Track heat over time⭐
-Track temperature and precipitation over time⭐⭐
-Used for solar power installation⭐⭐
-Used on Mars or in space track temperature and air pressure⭐⭐⭐ Greenhouse that tracks temperature and moisture⭐⭐⭐ Used for control of smart home⭐⭐⭐
-Used for livestock enclosures to modify environment for animals⭐⭐ Used for hydroponic grow systems⭐⭐
-Used for a wind farm⭐⭐⭐
-Used to determine/track conditions in a cave⭐⭐
-Used on a ship for tracking water temperature⭐⭐
-Used to determine/track conditions in a mine⭐⭐
-Used on top of a skyscraper⭐
-Used on an RV for wind speed⭐⭐
-Used at an airport for atmospheric pressure measurements⭐⭐ Used at a rocket launch site⭐⭐
-Used for passive heating cooling of homes/buildings⭐⭐⭐

-Environment Control
-Air quality sensor for drone⭐⭐
-Air quality sensor for RC car⭐
-Turn on heater if prevent freezing⭐
-Greenhouse temperature regulator⭐⭐⭐
-Greenhouse moisture regulation⭐⭐
-Control humidifiers and evaporation levels⭐⭐⭐
-Used for agriculture to track humidity⭐⭐
-Wind speed and wind direction⭐
-Track evaporation and air pressure⭐
-Turn on cooling system if overheating⭐⭐
-Track precipitation amount⭐
-Device that tracks wind speed and moves with it⭐
-Track precipitation type⭐
-Track temperature and humidity⭐ ⭐
-Mobile cart that tracks air quality⭐⭐⭐
-Drone that gives water to plants when needed⭐⭐
-Control heater with sunshield⭐
-Shade control and rain cover⭐⭐
-Wind protection, lower solar panel for example⭐⭐
-Track UV amounts⭐
-Adjust UV light for crops⭐
-Used to track weather conditions remotely for biology/environment study⭐ Track wind direction and wind speed⭐⭐
-Track air pressure⭐
-Shade for accurate temperature recording⭐
-Open windows/vents⭐
-Lightning risk detection⭐
-Fan controllers that counterbalance the wind speed⭐ Used to track hurricanes offshore⭐⭐
-Used to track conditions within thunderstorms⭐⭐
-Used to track conditions of a tornado⭐⭐
-Used to control humidity in a warehouse⭐⭐

-Use cases
-Temperature/atmospheric regulation to optimize manufacturing processes⭐⭐ Temperature/atmospheric regulation to optimize data center/computer energy efficiency⭐⭐ Temperature/atmospheric regulation to optimize solar power generation/battery charging⭐ Used to track weather in the desert⭐
-Detect CO2 in the air⭐⭐
-Device used to teach kids about the weather⭐
-Detect contaminants in the air⭐⭐
-Tells when it is the most sunniest in a day⭐
-Detect contaminants in the precipitation⭐⭐
-Detect harmful chemical levels⭐⭐⭐
-Calculate sun angles⭐⭐⭐
-Used to regulate conditions for aquaculture⭐⭐
-Wind turbine direction⭐⭐⭐
-Detects particulate concentrations⭐⭐
-Used for military applications like wind speed⭐⭐
-Solar panel adjust to face sun⭐⭐⭐
-Track sea level⭐⭐⭐
-Alerting users of weather changes⭐⭐⭐
-Track tidal movement⭐⭐
-Takes cores for climate proxies⭐
-Track soil nitrogen, phosphorus, potassium, etc.⭐ Track soil ph⭐
-Track moon phases⭐⭐
-Track Seismic activity⭐⭐
-Shut down when wind speed is high⭐⭐
-Algorithm to predict future weather conditions based on data⭐⭐⭐ Tracks noise pollution⭐⭐
-Tracks atmospheric pressure⭐⭐
-Used for backpacking conditions⭐
-Control air pressure in a subsystem⭐⭐
-Car that tracks temperature and humidity⭐⭐
-Mobile weather station that is powered by solar panels⭐⭐⭐ Device that tracks wind direction⭐
-Product that holds storage and data of temperature⭐⭐ Shut down when wind direction is wrong⭐⭐
-Adjust wind turbine to operate in different wind directions⭐⭐ Adjust wind turbine to operate in different wind speeds⭐⭐ Used to predict waves⭐
-Collects water when it rains and tracks temperature⭐⭐ Tell the difference between rain and snowfall⭐⭐⭐
-The device can be used for teaching about temperature and wind speed⭐⭐ Track wind speed with wind chill temperature⭐⭐
-Used for predicting weather conditions⭐⭐
-Detect static electric charge⭐⭐
-Used to determine what crops to grow in remote areas⭐ Used to collect data on climate change⭐⭐⭐
+37. Shade for accurate temperature recording
+38. Open windows/vents
+39. Car that tracks temperature and humidity
+40. Mobile weather station that is powered by solar panels
+41. Device that tracks wind direction
+42. Product that holds storage and data of temperature
+43. Greenhouse that tracks temperature and moisture
+44. Fan controllers that counterbalance the wind speed
+45. Collects water when it rains and tracks temperature
+46. Tell the difference between rain and snowfall
+47. The device can be used for teaching about temperature and wind speed
+48. Track wind speed with wind chill temperature
+49. Used for predicting weather conditions
+50. Used for control of smart home
+51. Used for agriculture to track humidity
+52. Used for livestock enclosures to modify environment for animals
+53. Used for hydroponic grow systems
+54. Used to regulate conditions for aquaculture
+55. Used for military applications like wind speed
+56. Used to track weather conditions remotely for biology/environment study
+57. Used for backpacking conditions
+58. Used for solar power installation
+59. Used for a wind farm
+60. Used on a ship for tracking water temperature
+61. Used on Mars or in space track temperature and air pressure
+62. Used to predict waves
+63. Used to track hurricanes offshore
+64. Used to track conditions within thunderstorms
+65. Used to track conditions of a tornado
+66. Used to control humidity in a warehouse
+67. Used to determine what crops to grow in remote areas
+68. Used to collect data on climate change
+69. Used to determine/track conditions in a cave
+70. Used to determine/track conditions in a mine
+71. Used on top of a skyscraper
+72. Used on an RV for wind speed
+73. Used at an airport for atmospheric pressure measurements
+74. Used at a rocket launch site
+75. Used for passive heating cooling of homes/buildings
+76. Alerting users of weather changes
+77. Track moon phases
+78. Track Seismic activity
+79. Algorithm to predict future weather conditions based on data
+80. Track sea level
+81. Track tidal movement
+82. Takes cores for climate proxies
+83. Track soil nitrogen, phosphorus, potassium, etc.
+84. Track soil ph
+85. Tracks noise pollution
+86. Tracks atmospheric pressure
+87. Adjust UV light for crops
+88. Detects particulate concentrations
+89. Mobile cart that tracks air quality
+90. Drone that gives water to plants when needed
+91. Device that tracks wind speed and moves with it
+92. Tells when it is the most sunniest in a day
+93. Device used to teach kids about the weather
+94. Used to track weather in the rainforest
+95. Used to track weather in the Arctic/Antarctic
+96. Weather station on the moon
+97. Used to track weather in the desert
+98. Temperature/atmospheric regulation to optimize solar power generation/battery charging
+99. Temperature/atmospheric regulation to optimize data center/computer energy efficiency
+100. Temperature/atmospheric regulation to optimize manufacturing processes

+## 2. Sort, Rank, and Group Design Concepts

+### Categories:

+#### Locations
+1. Sensors inside and outside with fans and misters  ⭐⭐⭐
+2. Track sunlight over time⭐⭐
+3. Weather station on the moon ⭐⭐⭐
+4. Used to track weather in the rainforest⭐⭐
+5. Used to track weather in the Arctic/Antarctic⭐⭐
+6. Track heat over time⭐
+7. Track temperature and precipitation over time⭐⭐
+8. Used for solar power installation⭐⭐
+9. Used on Mars or in space track temperature and air pressure⭐⭐⭐
+10. Greenhouse that tracks temperature and moisture⭐⭐⭐
+11. Used for control of smart home⭐⭐⭐
+12. Used for livestock enclosures to modify environment for animals⭐⭐
+13. Used for hydroponic grow systems⭐⭐
+14. Used for a wind farm⭐⭐⭐
+15. Used to determine/track conditions in a cave⭐⭐
+16. Used on a ship for tracking water temperature⭐⭐
+17. Used to determine/track conditions in a mine⭐⭐
+18. Used on top of a skyscraper⭐
+19. Used on an RV for wind speed⭐⭐
+20. Used at an airport for atmospheric pressure measurements⭐⭐
+21. Used at a rocket launch site⭐⭐
+22. Used for passive heating cooling of homes/buildings⭐⭐⭐

+#### Environment Control
+1. Air quality sensor for drone⭐⭐
+2. Air quality sensor for RC car⭐
+3. Turn on heater if prevent freezing⭐
+4. Greenhouse temperature regulator⭐⭐⭐
+5. Greenhouse moisture regulation⭐⭐
+6. Control humidifiers and evaporation levels⭐⭐⭐
+7. Used for agriculture to track humidity⭐⭐
+8. Wind speed and wind direction⭐
+9. Track evaporation and air pressure⭐
+10. Turn on cooling system if overheating⭐⭐
+11. Track precipitation amount⭐
+12. Device that tracks wind speed and moves with it⭐
+13. Track precipitation type⭐
+14. Track temperature and humidity⭐ ⭐
+15. Mobile cart that tracks air quality⭐⭐⭐
+16. Drone that gives water to plants when needed⭐⭐
+17. Control heater with sunshield⭐
+18. Shade control and rain cover⭐⭐
+19. Wind protection, lower solar panel for example⭐⭐
+20. Track UV amounts⭐
+21. Adjust UV light for crops⭐
+22. Used to track weather conditions remotely for biology/environment study⭐
+23. Track wind direction and wind speed⭐⭐
+24. Track air pressure⭐
+25. Shade for accurate temperature recording⭐
+26. Open windows/vents⭐
+27. Lightning risk detection⭐
+28. Fan controllers that counterbalance the wind speed⭐
+29. Used to track hurricanes offshore⭐⭐
+30. Used to track conditions within thunderstorms⭐⭐
+31. Used to track conditions of a tornado⭐⭐
+32. Used to control humidity in a warehouse⭐⭐

+#### Use cases
+1. Temperature/atmospheric regulation to optimize manufacturing processes⭐⭐
+2. Temperature/atmospheric regulation to optimize data center/computer energy efficiency⭐⭐
+3. Temperature/atmospheric regulation to optimize solar power generation/battery charging⭐
+4. Used to track weather in the desert⭐
+5. Detect CO2 in the air⭐⭐
+6. Device used to teach kids about the weather⭐
+7. Detect contaminants in the air⭐⭐
+8. Tells when it is the most sunniest in a day⭐
+9. Detect contaminants in the precipitation⭐⭐
+10. Detect harmful chemical levels⭐⭐⭐
+11. Calculate sun angles⭐⭐⭐
+12. Used to regulate conditions for aquaculture⭐⭐
+13. Wind turbine direction⭐⭐⭐
+14. Detects particulate concentrations⭐⭐
+15. Used for military applications like wind speed⭐⭐
+16. Solar panel adjust to face sun⭐⭐⭐
+17. Track sea level⭐⭐⭐
+18. Alerting users of weather changes⭐⭐⭐
+19. Track tidal movement⭐⭐
+20. Takes cores for climate proxies⭐
+21. Track soil nitrogen, phosphorus, potassium, etc.⭐
+22. Track soil ph⭐
+23. Track moon phases⭐⭐
+24. Track Seismic activity⭐⭐
+25. Shut down when wind speed is high⭐⭐
+26. Algorithm to predict future weather conditions based on data⭐⭐⭐
+27. Tracks noise pollution⭐⭐
+28. Tracks atmospheric pressure⭐⭐
+29. Used for backpacking conditions⭐
+30. Control air pressure in a subsystem⭐⭐
+31. Car that tracks temperature and humidity⭐⭐
+32. Mobile weather station that is powered by solar panels⭐⭐⭐
+33. Device that tracks wind direction⭐
+34. Product that holds storage and data of temperature⭐⭐
+35. Shut down when wind direction is wrong⭐⭐
+36. Adjust wind turbine to operate in different wind directions⭐⭐
+37. Adjust wind turbine to operate in different wind speeds⭐⭐
+38. Used to predict waves⭐
+39. Collects water when it rains and tracks temperature⭐⭐
+40. Tell the difference between rain and snowfall⭐⭐⭐
+41. The device can be used for teaching about temperature and wind speed⭐⭐
+42. Track wind speed with wind chill temperature⭐⭐
+43. Used for predicting weather conditions⭐⭐
+44. Detect static electric charge⭐⭐
+45. Used to determine what crops to grow in remote areas⭐
+46. Used to collect data on climate change⭐⭐⭐

 3. Create three product concept sketches